 Dense Breast Exam in Gainesville, FL

 Breasts contain various types of tissue that are glandular, connective, and fatty.
-The composition of these different tissue types within a particular breast are what make up the breast density.
+The composition of these different tissue types within a particular breast is what make up the breast density.

 How are Dense Breasts Diagnosed?

-An individual may be considered as having dense breasts if their breast tissues consist more highly of glandular and connective tissues, and less fatty tissues.
+An individual may be considered as having dense breasts if their breast tissues consist more highly of glandular and connective tissues and less fatty tissue.
 This determination can be made by a medical professional during a breast exam, but can also be assessed during a self-exam.